lat9/priority_handling/readme.txt

 Release 2.0.0:
-o Tested against Zen Cart release 2.1.0. o Changes to enable the module to be used under PHP versions 8.0 and later.
+o Tested against Zen Cart release 2.1.0. o Changes to enable the module to be used under PHP versions 8.0 and later. o Updates for continued operation when run under Edit Orders v5.0.0 or later.

 Release 1.3.0:
 o Tested against Zen Cart release 1.5.5f and One-Page Checkout v2.0.4